Healthy You - Every Day

 Flu is nothing to sneeze about

-Last year, 34 million people were infected with influenza in the United States, says Timothy Friel, MD, an infectious diseases specialist and chair of the Lehigh Valley Health Network Department of Medicine.
+Last year, it is estimated that more than 50 million people were infected with influenza in the United States, says Timothy Friel, MD, an infectious diseases specialist and Chief Clinical Officer of Jefferson Health–Lehigh Valley Region.
+This made last winter one of the country’s worst influenza seasons in the last 25 years.

 Sometimes people who are otherwise healthy don’t think they need the flu vaccine, Dr. Friel says.
 However, anyone can get the flu, and once they have it, they can infect others in their households and communities.
 Even otherwise healthy individuals can end up with serious complications from influenza.